JiggyStardust/JiggyStardust/README.md

 ## Hi there 👋

-### *Inexhaustible thirst for brain-teasers, be it quizzes, riddles, code or puzzles.
-Or crochet...* 🧶
+***Developer with inexhaustible thirst for brain-teasers, be it quizzes, riddles, code or puzzles.
+Or crochet...*** 🧶

 👩‍💻 Currently studying programming at Hive Helsinki